-We’ve spent years honing our process into one that is environmentally conscious and consistently produces the most beautiful wood available.
-It’s a tried and true methodology and one that will continue to guide us, ensuring that we can offer exceptional products to our customers for their projects.
+Our process is environmentally conscious and consistently produces the most beautiful wood products.
+It’s a tried and true methodology – one that continues to guide us, ensuring we offer exceptional products to you for your projects.

 The logs are unloaded from the multiple trucks that arrive daily.
 Each log that has been purchased in the field or in the woods is re-scaled and re-measured to ensure accuracy.
 Then the log is marked for flitching with spray paint and is placed into a parcel based upon its characteristics of species, quality, length, size or intended customer.
 A plastic bar code tag accompanies the log throughout the entire process of production.